woodp/architecture-center/docs/guide/architecture-styles/microservices.md

 - Applications with rich domains or many subdomains.

+- An organization that consists of small development teams.

 ## Benefits

+- **Small, focused teams.** Teams can focus on one service.
+The smaller scope of each service makes the code base easier to understand and reason about.
+It's easier to ramp up.

 - **Independent deployments**.
 You can update a service without re-deploying the entire application, and roll back an update if somethign goes wrong.
 Bug fixes and feature releases are more manageable and less risky.

 - **Independent development**.
 A single development team can build, test, and deploy a service.
 The result is continuous innovation and a faster release cadence.
-The smaller scope of each service makes them easier to understand and reason about.

 - **Fault isolation**.
 If a service goes down, it won’t take out the entire application.
-(Services that consume another service should be resilient to failures in that services - still need to follow resiliency best practices and design patterns
+However, that doesn't mean the microservices gives you resiliency for free.
+You still need to follow resiliency best practices and design patterns.

 - **Mixed technology stacks**.
 Teams can pick the technology that best fits their service.